vis-kid/octopress_drafts_previewer/source/_posts/2015-12-13-AntiPatterns-Basics-Rails-Models.markdown

 I’m sure you have heard the “Fat models, skinny controllers” sing-song tons of times when you first started out with Rails.
 OK, now forget that!
 Sure, the business logic needs to be solved in the model layer but you shouldn’t feel inclined to stuff everything in there senselessly just to avoid crossing the lines into controller territory.
 Here’s a new target you should aim for: “Skinny models, skinny controllers”.
 You might ask, “well, how should we arrange code to achieve that—after all it’s a zero-sum game?”
 Good point!
 The name of the game is composition and Ruby is well equipped to give you lots of options to avoid model obesity.

 In most (Rails) web applications that are database backed, the majority of your attention and work will be centered around the model layer.
 Naturally, nothing wrong with that.
 Inherently your models will have more gravity and attract more complexity.
 The questions is just how you intend to manage that complexity.
-Active Record definitely gives you plenty of rope to hang yourself while making your lives incredibly easy—like watering down on proper encapsulation and poor organization.
+Active Record definitely gives you plenty of rope to hang yourself while making your lives incredibly easy.
 It is a tempting approach to design your model layer by just following the path of highest immediate convenience.
 Nevertheless, a future proof architecture takes a lot more consideration than cultivating huge classes and stuffing everything into Active Record objects.

 The real problem that you deal with here is complexity—unnecessarily so I’d say.
 Classes that amass tons of code become complex just by their size alone.
 They are more difficult to maintain, difficult to parse and understand as well as increasingly harder to change because their composition probably lacks decoupling.
 These models often exceed their recommended capacity of handling one single responsibility and are rather all over the place.
 Worst case they become like garbage trucks, handling every trash that is lazily thrown at them.
 We can do better!
 If you think complexity is not a big deal—after all you are special, smart and all—think again!
 Complexity is the most notorious serial project killer out there—not your friendly neighborhood “Dark Defender”.